gee-community/arcgis-earthengine-toolbox/docs/installation.md

 ## Conda Environement Setup For Earth Engine API

+Before starting the installation, ensure that you have the necessary account permissions to create a conda environment and install the required packages. **If your ArcPro was installed by an administrator, you will need administrator-level permissions to complete the installation.**

+For ArcPro version `3.x`, follow the steps below to set up the conda environment.
+If you have ArcPro version lower than `3.0`, it is suggested that you upgrade it to `3.x`.
+You can login to your ESRI account, and download the specific ArcPro version from the **Downloads** -> **All Products and Versions** -> **All Versions**.

-### Step 1 - Open ArcGIS Python Command Prompt
+### Step 1 - Run ArcGIS Python Command Prompt

-Go to **Start Menu** -> **All Apps** -> **ArcGIS folder** -> **Python Command Prompt**, click to run
+To do this in your Windows computer, go to **Start Menu** -> **All Apps** -> **ArcGIS folder** -> **Python Command Prompt**, click to run.

 ### Step 2 - Set up the Conda Environment

-Before starting the installation, ensure that you have the necessary account permissions to create a conda environment and install the required packages.
-If ArcPro was installed by an administrator, you will need administrator-level permissions to complete the installation.

-By default, conda will always install the newest version of the selected package.
-However, it is not always the case for ArcGIS users.
-For example, `ArcPro 3.4` has `python=3.11.10` installed, while `ArcPro 3.3` has `python=3.11.8` installed.
-Therefore, it is necessary to check the pacakge version first before installation.
+Once you run the Python Command Prompt,

 1. List all available conda environements using the following command.
 The default ArcPro package should be `arcgispro-py3`.

-    `conda env list`

-2. List the versions of `python` and `arcpy` installed in `arcgispro-py3` package.
-The user needs to install the same versions in the new conda environement.
-For example, `ArcPro 3.3` should have the `python=3.11.8` and `arcpy=3.3`.

-    `conda list python`

-    `conda list arcpy`
+        conda env list

-3. Create a new conda environment named `gee` using the listed python version from esri channel.
-For example, if the listed version is `python=3.11.8`, replace the `LISTED_PYTHON_VERSION` with `3.11.8`.

-    `conda create esri::python=LISTED_PYTHON_VERSION -n gee`
+2. You cannot modify the default package `arcgispro-py3`.
+Instead, clone it to create a new conda environment `gee`.

+        conda create --name gee --clone arcgispro-py3

-4. (**Optional**) Initialize conda for the proper shell.
-It is suggested to run this command for the first time of using `conda activate`.
-After runing the following command, please make sure to restart the Python Command Prompt.
+3. (**Optional**) Initialize conda for the proper shell.
+It is required to run this command for the first time of using `conda activate`.

-    `conda init cmd.exe`
+        conda init cmd.exe

+    **After runing the command, please make sure to restart the Python Command Prompt.** To do this, close the current Python Command Prompt window and open a new one.

-5. Activate the new conda environement `gee`.
+4. Activate the new conda environement `gee`.

-    `conda activate gee`
+        conda activate gee

-6. (**Optional**) Disable the SSL verification.
+5. (**Optional**) Disable the SSL verification.
 It is suggested to run this command for the first time of using `conda install`.

-    `conda config --set ssl_verify false`
+        conda config --set ssl_verify false

-7. Install `arcpy` with the listed version from esri channel.
-There are multiple builds for the same version of `arcpy`.
-Check this [link](https://anaconda.org/Esri/arcpy/files?sort=basename&sort_order=desc) for all available `arcpy` versions.
-For example, if the listed version is `arcpy=3.3` and the build is `py311_arcgispro_52636`, replace the `LISTED_ARCPY_VERSION` with `3.3==py311_arcgispro_52636`.

-    `conda install arcpy=LISTED_ARCPY_VERSION -c esri`

-8. Install `earthengine-api`, `xarray`, and `xee` from conda forge channel.
+6. Install `earthengine-api` and `xee` from `conda-forge` channel.
+Please note that these two packages are unavailable in `esri` channel.
 It is recommended to use `conda install` instead of `mamba install`, because `mamba install` may not work properly with `earthengine-api` and `xee`.

-    `conda install earthengine-api xarray xee -c conda-forge`
+        conda install earthengine-api xee -c conda-forge

-9. Install specific versions of `gdal` and `rasterio`.
-The current default version of `gdal=3.9.2` and `rasterio=1.3.10` are incompatible.
+7. Install specific version of `rasterio` from `esri` channel.
+The default installation version of `rasterio=1.3.10` may be incompatible with ArcPro pre-installed `gdal`.

-    `conda install gdal=3.8.1 rasterio=1.3.9 -c conda-forge`
+        conda install rasterio=1.3.9 -c esri

-10. Activate package `gee` within ArcPro
+8. Activate package `gee` within ArcPro

-    `proswap gee`
+        proswap gee

 After running the above commands, close Python Command Prompt, and start ArcPro.
+The default conda environment becomes `gee`.
+To check if the packages have been successufully installed, click **Analysis** -> **Python** -> **Python Window**.
+Run the following commands.

+    import ee
+    import xee
+    import rasterio

-The default environment is now `gee`.
-The `earthengine-api` is ready for authentication.
+The `earthengine-api` is then ready for authentication and initialization.

 ## Download ArcGEE Connector Toolbox